-62. Selection of subprojects and civil works will include extensive discussion on social safeguard issues associated with private land acquisition and displacement from LGED's own and other public lands; minimizing adverse impacts; gaining support and cooperation of local government bodies like Union Parishads; stakeholder groups like Haat/Bazaar Committees, and any entities looking after community interests; and most of all the affected landowners, squatters, business owners, and traders at bazaars/trading centers and others, who would directly face the adverse impacts and temporary inconveniences.
+59. Selection of subprojects and civil works will include extensive discussion on social safeguard issues associated with private land acquisition and displacement from LGED's own and other public lands; minimizing adverse impacts; gaining support and cooperation of local government bodies like Union Parishads; stakeholder groups like Haat/Bazaar Committees, and any entities looking after community interests; and most of all the affected landowners, squatters, business owners, and traders at bazaars/trading centers and others, who would directly face the adverse impacts and temporary inconveniences.
 Suggestions/feedbacks received from the consultations will be considered in subproject design.

-- 63. Consultations will primarily include the following topics as they relate to project preparation and implementation: - Subproject objectives, scope and implications with respect to its socioeconomic impacts; community inputs/feedback on design; and the rights and responsibilities on the parts of the communities themselves and of the agencies involved in its preparation and implementation, such as GOB, LGED, World Bank, Design & Supervision Consultants, etc. - Potential impacts and their sources relating to the scope of the civil works required for specific subprojects.
-Once the would-be PAPs are identified, LGED will, - Consult and provide information to the PAPs on specifics of the mitigation measures and the processes that will be followed to implement them; - Inform the affected landowners of the legal documents required to claim compensation from DCs, and explain the procedure where the landowners may need to have them processed anew (LGED will actively assist the landowners procure any documents required for CUL payment); - Explain the functions and limitations of the Grievance Redress Committees, and how the aggrieved PAPs could lodge their complaints and grievances; and - Ensure contacts and information to all the PAPs eligible for compensation and assistance through all possible means of communication including radio broadcast, newspaper advertisement, local notification, personal mails and any other feasible means.
+- 60. Consultations will primarily include the following topics as they relate to project preparation and implementation: - Subproject objectives, scope and implications with respect to its socioeconomic impacts; community inputs/feedback on design; and the rights and responsibilities on the parts of the communities themselves and of the agencies involved in its preparation and implementation, such as GOB, LGED, World Bank, Design & Supervision Consultants, etc. - Potential impacts and their sources relating to the scope of the civil works required for specific subprojects.
+Once the would-be PAPs are identified, LGED will, - Consult and provide information to the PAPs on specifics of the mitigation measures and the processes that will be followed to implement them; - Inform the affected landowners of the legal documents required to claim compensation from DCs, and explain the procedure where the landowners may need to have them processed anew (LGED will actively assist the landowners procure any documents required for CUL payment); - Explain the functions and limitations of the Grievance Redress Committees, and how the aggrieved PAPs could lodge their complaints and grievances; and - Ensure contacts and information to all the PAPs eligible for compensation and assistance through all possible means of communication including radio broadcast, newspaper advertisement, local notification, personal mails and any other feasible means. - If participation of females are low in the consultation of people of both sex, arrange separate consultation for females separately.